-In the course of blessing the Jewish people Bilaam uttered words that have come to seem to many to encapsulate Jewish history:
+In the course of blessing the Jewish people, Bilaam uttered words that have come to seem to many to encapsulate Jewish history:

 How can I curse whom God has not cursed?Num.
 23:8-9

-Look: a people that dwells alone,
+A people that dwells alone,

-Not reckoned among the nations.
+Not reckoning itself among nations.